-Using Connectors and Ports

-Never force a connector into a port.
-If the connector and port don't join with reasonable ease, they probably don't match.
-Make sure that the connector matches the port and that you have positioned the connector correctly in relation to the port.
+Using connectors and ports Never force a connector into a port.
+When connecting a device, make sure the port is free of debris, that the connector matches the port, and that you have positioned the connector correctly in relation to the port.